coopersimon/rogue_creator/README.md

 ##### Map creation: makemap
 * `fill_tile(string, coord, <coord>)`: Draw tiles between coords, or at first coord if second is not specified.
 * `draw_line(string, coord, coord)`: Draws a line between the coords.
-* `spawn_entity(integer, coord)`: Spawns instance at coords specified.
+* `spawn(integer, coord)`: Spawns instance at coords specified.
 If not possible, then returns false.
 If successful, returns true.
-* `despawn_entity(integer)`: Despawns instance, however keeps data so it can be re-spawned.
+* `despawn(integer)`: Despawns instance, however keeps data so it can be re-spawned.
 * `set_entity_display(integer, text)`: Sets visuals for entity to the text object specified.
 Text contained must be a single character.

 ##### Flow control: control